 On the flip side

 U of M researchers are among the brightest of the bright.
 This research could be critical for children with specific deficits, health concerns or risks.
 So, I am not for a moment trying to halt their discoveries or mock their science.
-My issue is with the authors’ suggested application of this discovery.
-Their idea is that if the natural TGF-β signaling is turned off, they will no longer be able to inhibit the growth of immune cells.

 Furthermore, the passion of this research and lack of financial conflicts of interest leads me to believe that these researchers wholeheartedly are striving for optimal health in all children.
 The faculty page even states that the overall long-term goal of their laboratory “is to understand the mechanisms of immunosuppression at the interface between innate and adaptive immunity.
 Basic science supporting this area of research is critical to enhance the power of innate effector cells as therapeutic tools to strategically manipulate the immune system in the clinic to fight autoimmune diseases, tumor growth and pathogen invasion.”

 These people could very well be the team that heals this generation of children that are suffer by the hands of other researchers.
 This team could be the team that once and for all proves that our current vaccine program should be allowed to crumble.

 I have a problem with someone suggesting that infants’ immune systems are just “not working right” somehow and need to be fixed.
 Granted, SOME children’s immune systems need fixing.
 But none of the articles mentioned that this could be applied to “some children” who were specifically and intensely unwell.
 ACTUALLY, in order to improve a normal infant’s response to infection, the scientists suggested blocking the signal.
 They thankfully said that more tests would be needed before attempting this disruption of normal infant biological function, but I can’t help but wonder if some day in the future, when this